PeCrio/react-redux-bookstore/README.md

 # MERN CRUD Redux Tailwind Bookstore App
 > A simple bookstore management app built with the MERN stack with Redux for state management, TailwindCSS for design system, see below docs for features and more tools used.
+## Quick Start
+Create a "/config" folder in the root directory, then add your MONGO_URI to a "default.json" file in that folder.
 ```bash
 # Install dependencies for server
 npm run server-install